sachinym/Github-Advanced-Security/Labs/Lab-08.md

     ![](../images/securitycampaign1.png)

-1. Choose a **Critical CodeQL Alert** template to use for the campaign.
+1. Choose **Critical CodeQL Alert** template to use for the campaign.

 - **Critical CodeQL Alert:** It indicates a severe security vulnerability detected by GitHub's CodeQL analysis.
 CodeQL is a powerful semantic code analysis engine that identifies potential security issues in your codebase.
 Critical alerts often require immediate attention to prevent exploitation12.